Definition - What does Congenital Anomalies mean?

 - Consumption of toxic substances by the mother such as drugs, alcohol, and tobacco.

 - Maternal exposure to radiation and environmental toxins

 Structural congenital abnormalities in any part of the reproductive tract of women including the vagina, cervix, uterus and fallopian tubes can affect a woman's ability to naturally conceive a child.
-Some severe anomalies such as complete absence of the uterus can make them irreversible infertile.
+Some severe anomalies such as the complete absence of the uterus can cause irreversible infertility.

 Functional anomalies can alter the hormone release from the brain and ovaries, leading to menstrual and ovulation irregularities that can, in turn, challenge their fertility.

 In men, congenital abnormalities can affect the openness of the tubes that carry sperm from the testes to the urethra.
 A partial blockage may allow some sperm to pass, but complete blockage or absence of tubes on one or both sides can lead to infertility.
 Congenital abnormalities of the testes and functional anomalies in the hormone-secreting pathways can result in inadequate or absent sperm and/or sex hormone production.